codingforeveryone/READMEs/contribution-workflow.md

 $ git push
 ```

-For git push to correctly work, the default upstream branch has to be set correctly already.
-Otherwise you have to use the following command once in order to set the upstream branch.
+For `git push` to correctly work, the default upstream branch has to be set correctly already.
+Otherwise you have to use the following command once, in order to set the upstream branch.

 ```bash
 git push -u origin <name of the branch>